didtheyghostme/Singapore-Summer2026-TechInternships/CONTRIBUTING.md

 - **Company**: Must be a valid markdown link
 - **Application**: Must be a plain URL (no HTML tags, no buttons, no markdown)
+- **After merge**: On the next resync, automation will reformat the Application URL (e.g., into an Apply button).
+In PRs, still paste the plain URL only.
 - **Date Added**: Use today's date in `YYYY-MM-DD` format (e.g., `2026-01-14`)
 - **Track**: Must be exactly `-` (a single dash)